vlamai/notes/_articles/Lecture 03 - Database Storage (Part I).md

 The OS does not know anything about the contents of these files.
 Only the DBMS knows how to decipher their contents, since it is encoded in a way specific to the DBMS.

-The DBMS’sstorage manageris responsible for managing a database’s files.
+The DBMS’s storage manager is responsible for managing a database’s files.
 It represents the files as a collection of pages.
 It also keeps track of what data has been read and written to pages as well how much free space there is in these pages.